 According to the last 3 studies, the situation is not improving: the costs grow, so does the number of incidents (according to other sources) and so does the number of breached records per incident.
 All these in spite of increased security awareness, bigger IT security budgets, better and evolving security solutions, and, last but not least, more experience every year.
 In theory, with all the controls and budgets and experience in place, one would expect the statistics to have looked better.
 But they do not, and the reasons why are elusive.

 Do hackers evolve faster?
 Are IT security investments misplaced?
-It would be interesting to see a similar report with breakdown on size of the companies.
+It would be interesting to see a similar report with a breakdown on the size of the companies.
 Smaller companies have less security but still carry a risk of losing a big number of records.
 Does the challenge of delivering security to such companies hold the key to improving on the data breach statistics?
 At the same time, including companies experiencing smaller breaches, starting with 500 or 1000 lost records per breach would bring more insight into the dynamics of the phenomenon, and associated costs.
 In the US, it is mandatory to report breaches of more than 500 records.
 Although costs in these cases are not measured by millions, the number of such incidents is significant enough to be held into consideration.

 In the end, the longer it takes to detect a breach, the higher the costs will be.
 For example, if more than 100 days pass until detection, the cost of the incident shoots up by more than $1M.
 Then, the bigger the number of breached records, the higher the costs.
 While this is evident, there are also the cases – and they are not few – when the number of breached incidents is unknown because not enough information is available.
 For example, according to the study, an incident of 10,000 records costs around $2M.
 If you hold 60,000 records and cannot assess the size of the breach, you will have to pay for all of them (even if in fact you only lost 10,000).
 The study identifies a cost of $6.7M for more than 50,000 records.